How tax works in Brixx

 The tax option in components allows you to select which of the two tax rates set in Settings to apply to the component.
 You can also select 'Custom' if you need to enter a tax rate different to either tax rate in Settings.

-Tax 'On top of' or 'included in'
+'On top of' vs 'Included in'

 Payments to/from the tax authority